wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-classic.md

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/mock-response-tyk-oas" >}}) page.

+### Endpoint parsing

+When you define an endpoint in your API Definition (for example `GET /anything`), Tyk will also match for `GET /anything/somepath` and any other sub-path based on the `GET /anything` route.

+You will typically configure the _mock response_ middleware to give the mocked response for only specific paths, for example you may not want Tyk to provide the mock response for `GET /anything/somepath`.

+If you add a `$` at the end of the `listen_path` (in our example `GET /anything$`) then Tyk's regular expression matching will be exact, and will not match endpoints with characters following the specified endpoint.

+Thus, if you enable the middleware for `GET /anything$` then `GET /anything/somepath` will be proxied to the upstream and will not trigger the mock response.

 ## Configuring the middleware in the Tyk Classic API Definition

 To enable mock response, you must first add the endpoint to a list - one of [allow list]({{< ref "product-stack/tyk-gateway/middleware/allow-list-middleware" >}}), [block list]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware" >}}) or [ignore authentication]({{< ref "product-stack/tyk-gateway/middleware/ignore-middleware" >}}).
 This will add a new object to the `extended_paths` section of your API definition - `white_list`, `black_list` or `ignored`.
 The mock response can then be configured within the `method_actions` element within the new object.